-(1) These bonuses were approved or ratified by our management development and compensation committee in the first quarter of the following year, and such bonuses were paid in such following year for performance in the reported year, other than with respect to Mr. Boland's 2012 bonus.
-Mr. Boland's 2012 bonus was paid in December 2012 as a result of CompX's December 2012 sale of substantially all of the net assets of its Furniture Components division of which he was president.
+(1) These bonuses were approved by our management development and compensation committee in the first quarter of the following year, and such bonuses were paid in such following year for performance in the reported year.

-The 2012 discretionary incentive bonuses recognize our 2012 increased operating income and successful consummation of the sale of the Furniture Components division by year-end and for the remaining divisions sustained operating performance in a challenging industry and economic environment.
-The 2011 discretionary incentive bonuses as a percentage of base salary reflect, as compared to 2010, our 2011 improved operating income, increased positive cash flow from operations and positive operational events.
-The 2010 discretionary incentive bonuses as a percentage of base salary reflected our 2010 financial performance and favorable cash flow during a difficult yet improving economic environment.
-These discretionary incentive bonuses are disclosed in the bonus column in the 2012 Summary Compensation Table in this proxy statement.
+The 2013 discretionary incentive bonuses for Messrs.
+Bowers and James primarily recognized our significantly improved operating income for our current businesses.
+The 2012 discretionary incentive bonuses for Messrs.
+Bowers and James recognized our 2012 increased operating income as well as our sustained operating performance during the year in a challenging industry and economic environment.
+The 2012 discretionary incentive bonus for Mr. Bowers also reflected these factors, as well as his direction and leadership in successfully completing the sale of our Furniture Components division by December 31, 2012.
+The 2011 discretionary incentive bonuses as a percentage of base salary reflected our 2011 improved operating income, increased positive cash flow from operations and positive operational events.
+These discretionary incentive bonuses are disclosed in the bonus column in the 2013 Summary Compensation Table in this proxy statement.